gruntjs/grunt-docs/Inside-Tasks.md

 });
 ```

-_If you need the original file object properties, they are available on each individual file object under the `orig` property.
-But because Grunt does all the hard work for you, there is no known use-case for accessing the original properties as-specified by the task user._
+_If you need the original file object properties, they are available on each individual file object under the `orig` property, but there is no known use-case for accessing the original properties._

 ### this.filesSrc
 In a multi task, all `src` files files specified via any [file format](configuring-tasks#files) are reduced to a single array.
 If your task is "read only" and doesn't care about destination filepaths, use this array instead of `this.files`.